-

 Did You Know?

 The Havashu is a cross between a Havanese and a Shih Tzu.
 These little dogs are affectionate and bond closely with their families.
+They are known for being tiny dogs that have big personalities and love to cuddle.
 They tend to make fantastic family companions.

-Although they are not recognized by the American Kennel Club, they are recognized by other notable canine registries.
-American Canine Hybrid Club, Designer Dogs Kennel Club, Designer Breed Registry, and more all recognize the Havashu.
+Although they are not recognized by the American Kennel Club, they are recognized by other notable dog registries and organizations.
+The American Canine Hybrid Club, Designer Dogs Kennel Club, Designer Breed Registry, and more all recognize the Havashu.

 The Havashu is a highly adaptable dog.
 Although they are energetic and do not like to be left alone, they adapt well to apartments as well as larger homes.
 They do well in most climates, but are sensitive to heat and may need to bundle up with some winter dog products when it’s cold outside.